Woodstock High School (New Brunswick)

 Woodstock High School is a high school located in Woodstock, New Brunswick, Canada.
 Woodstock High receives new students primarily from Townsview School and Meduxnekeag Consolidated School, also in Woodstock.

+History

+In 1975, Woodstock High School was built.
+It first opened in 1977.

 Hockey teams

 Woodstock High's Lady Thunder Hockey team was awarded the New Brunswick Human Rights Award, and the Grace Under Pressure Award in 2009.

 Woodstock High's Varsity Men's Hockey teams have won multiple provincial championships and awards.

 Fine arts

 The WHS Choir is a Provincial Championship choir and National Championship finalist.
 The Improv team is a former Provincial Champion and National Championship finalist.